PlutoZhang/ztrial-scenarios/scenario_2.md

    Now you succefully add the missing feature locally.
 Next, you'll redeploy this API and see the changes on the Zowe server.

 1. Redeploy this API and see the changes on zowe server.
-    1. Open the browser, access the same API running on the zowe server.
+    1. Open the Firefox browser, access the same API running on the zowe server.

        Open Firefox and enter the following URL in the address field to get the information about all cars.
           `https://10.149.60.146:7554/api/v1/sample-node-api/cars`